collabnix/ioetplanet/raspberrypi/README.md

 My required version is ‘armv7’.

-Next, to download node to your system, go to https://nodejs.org/en/download/ and copy the link of your required version Use wget on the terminal to download your version of the node.
+## Download NodejS to your system,

+Go to https://nodejs.org/en/download/ and copy the link of your required version

+Use wget on the terminal to download your version of the node.

 ```
 wget https://nodejs.org/dist/v12.18.0/node-v12.18.0-linux-armv7l.tar.xz
 ```

-Now, we need to extract the freshly downloaded archive.
+## Extracting the freshly downloaded archive

 You will generally find your file in ‘Downloads’ folder under the name ‘node-v12.18.0-linux-armv7l.tar.xz’ (12.18.0 is the version of node I downloaded.
 Your version could differ)

 Now to extract the files, use tar

 ```